ErikaDva/CRC_MasterThesis/README.md

 ### Title

-<i> “Evaluation of early-stage detection of colorectal cancer using machine learning models based on functional profiling of human gut microbiome” </i>
+<i> “Investigation of early-stage detection of colorectal cancer using machine learning models based on functional profiling of the human gut microbiome” </i>

 ### Background
 CRC prediction models based on functional profiling of gut microbiome